 INTEREST DISTRIBUTION BANK, CREDIT UNION, ETC. DETAILS

 Reinvest Bank Name

 Bank, Credit Union or Building Society Bank BSB No.

 Account No.

 Account Name

 WRITTEN WITHDRAWAL AUTHORISATION

-Complete for joint applications only Both to sign Either to sign
+Complete for joint investors only Both to sign Either to sign

+Complete for corporate investors only 2 Directors to sign 1 Director to sign

 TAX FILE NUMBER QUOTATION OR EXEMPTION

-Collection of tax file numbers is authorised by Tax Law.
-Quota you do not quote your tax file number or exemption. tion is not compulsory, but tax may be taken out of your income distribution if
+Collection of tax file numbers is authorised by Tax Law. if you do not quote your tax file number or exemption.
+Quotation is not compulsory, but tax may be taken out of your income distribution

 TAX FILE NUMBER APPLICANT 1 TAX FILE NUMBER APPLICANT 2

 OR EXEMPTIONS (PLEASE TICK ONE)

-Pensioner Non-Resident

-Association or Other Entity Not Required to Lodge a Tax F Return
+Pensioner Non-Resident Association or Other Entity Not Required to Lodge a Tax Return

+SECURITY PASSWORD (TO IDENTIFY YOU)

 DECLARATION

-agree to be bound by its terms and conditions and the Constitution of the given in this application are true and correct.
-I/we acknowledge:

-(a) the partners of Murdoch Clarke Lawyers have an interest in

-(b) the Fund does not form part of the legal practice of Murdo (c) there is no claim against the Solicitors' Guarantee Fund for eny pecuniary loss arising from an investment in the Fund; and

-urance held by Murdoch Clarke for any loss arising from an investment in the Fund.

-that there has been no notice of revocation of the power of attorney under the ober supplied at any time may be applied to this investment and previous or

-I agree to have my identity information verified with the Is verifying my identity ssuer or Official Record Holder via third party systems for the purpose of

-verifying my identity

-SIGNATURE(S)
+I/We have received and read the TMD and the PDS dated 24 January 2024 and agree to be bound by its terms and conditions of the PDS and the Constitution of the Murdoch Clarke Mortgage Fund.
+I/We declare that all details given in this application are true and correct.
+I/we acknowledge: (a) the partners of Murdoch Clarke Lawyers have an interest in the Fund; (b) the Fund does not form part of the legal practice of Murdoch Clarke; (c) there is no claim against the Solicitors' Guarantee Fund for any pecuniary loss arising from an investment in the Fund; and (d) there is no right to a claim against the professional indemnity insurance held by Murdoch Clarke for any loss arising from an investment in the Fund.
+If this application is signed by an attorney, the attorney states that there has been no notice of revocation of the power of attorney under the authority of which this application is signed.
+Any Tax File Number supplied at any time may be applied to this investment and previous or future investments in my/our names.
+I agree to have my identity information verified with the Issuer or Official Record Holder via third party systems for the purpose of verifying my identity

+CICNATURE(C)

 All joint investors must sign.

-Corporate investors must sign in accordance with the Corp. porations Act 2001.
+Corporate investors must sign in accordance with the e Corporations Act 2001.

 Where did you hear about MCMF?

-SIGNATURE 1 Print media
+Print media

-Facebook
+SIGNATURE 1 Facebook

 DATE / / Google

 Billboard

 Word of mouth

 SIGNATURE 2 Other (please specify)

 DATE / /